sravivarmanvce/icsget/exampleSite/content/english/pages/papers.md

 - Integration of battery technologies, supercapacitors, and thermal energy storage into sustainable energy ecosystems

 Papers undergo a single-blind review process, by experts drawn from reputed organizations, across the world.
 Nontrivial, unpublished and original contributions will only be considered for the conference.
 The conference will have main papers, presentations, and poster presentations for short papers.
-All accepted and registered (preseneted) papers is planned to publish in the proceedings of **"E3S Web of Conferences”**.
+All accepted and registered (presented) papers is planned to publish in the proceedings of **"E3S Web of Conferences”**.
 {{< image src="images/e3s.png" caption="" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}.

 {{< tabs >}}